Last month was world's third-hottest July on record: EU scientists

-BRUSSELS (REUTERS) - Last month was one of the world's hottest Julys on record, behind only 2019 and 2016, with unusually high temperatures seen in regions from Finland to the United States, European Union scientists said on Thursday (Aug 5).
+BRUSSELS • Last month was one of the world's hottest Julys on record, behind only 2019 and 2016, with unusually high temperatures seen in regions from Finland to the United States, European Union scientists said yesterday.

 It is the latest milestone in a long-term warming trend that saw the last seven years rank as the world's hottest on record, as emissions of greenhouse gases change the planet's climate.